 6:17 PM Just got back from my appointment with the neurologist, went well.
 I do not have HYSTERIA!
 I had the EMG and nerve conduction, both painful studies.
 Studies showed peripheral nerve damage localized to the peroneal nerve.
 Based on the above studies the damage to the nerve is somewhere between my back and my knee.
 There was no nerve activity in an area lateral to my knee, and nerve conduction confirmed denervation of the muscles in my right foot and leg.

 Lumbar MRI showed an annular tear at L5S1 with disc herniation but no compression of the nerve.
-The nerve conduction in the back muscles was also normal, making disc herniation unlikely cause of my symptoms.
-BUT if there was compression, it would explain my symptoms….still may???
+The nerve conduction in the back muscles was also reasonable, making disc herniation unlikely cause of my symptoms.
+BUT if there were compression, it would explain my symptoms….still may???